KC2016/brazilian_immigrant_women_in_germany/README.md

-# Brazilian women immigrants in Germany
+# Brazilian immigrant women in Germany
 Descriptive analysis and data visualization about Brazilian women in Germany, classification of services desired and offered, in cooperation with Ligia Fascioni (UX design).

 ### The dataset